svermaji/RunCommand/README.md

 * In conf.config favourite button limit can be defined as 5 or 10
 * Settings menu added for selecting different colors and LookAndFeels
 * Settings menu is now a bar
+* Filter text box will be saved from last session and reapplied.
+* Recent filters applied will come as auto complete.
 * Indexing on favourite buttons can be controlled by configuration
 * User can use script to kill task which is image of cmd.exe or java.exe (No need to create batch file for that)
 * User can either double-click using mouse or press enter key to run selected command